 When working with Zigzag, it is necessary to take into account that the last segment can vary depending on the changes in the data under consideration.
-Actually, that is why the ZigZag should be used only for analysis of past price changes.
+That is why the ZigZag should be used only for analysis of past price changes.
 Here are the main disadvantages of the indicator:

 - The difficulty of forming an objective forecast (some traders interpret differently the same phenomena);

 - Often the most recent segment is redrawn when using the standard version of the indicator.

 The greatest profit can be made when trading using large timeframes.
 In this regard, traders should better use long-term timeframes.
 In the opposite case, the probability of losing trades is growing.

 This indicator has many uses: search for support and resistance levels, identification of classical figures of technical analysis, calculation of Elliott waves and the definition of various models such as the Gartley butterflies and others.
 Let’s deal with each of the directions in order.